 The Center develops the scientific knowledge and technical expertise necessary to sustain trees, in all their diversity, in built environments, natural landscapes, and living collections.
 Because the best science examines ideas from diverse perspectives, the Center cultivates collaborations with scientists and professionals from gardens, arboreta, universities, industry, government, and nonprofits around the world.

-The Center’s work focuses on the key challenges facing trees
+The Center’s work focuses on key outcomes for trees

-- Resilience and adaptation of trees to pests, pathogens, land use, and climate change
+- Resilience and adaptation to pests, pathogens, land use, and climate change

-- Destruction of natural habitats, ecosystem processes, and ecosystem services
+- Sustaining habitats, ecosystem processes, and ecosystem services

-- Performance of trees as green infrastructure to improve the health of cities and towns
+- Improving performance of trees and plants as green infrastructure to improve the health and beauty of cities and towns

-- Development of engineering tools, research platforms, and methods to study trees
+- Development of engineering tools, databases, biological archives, research platforms, and new study methods

-- Public awareness of the value of trees for nature and society
+- Public awareness of the diversity, function, and value of trees for nature and society

 - Learn about the Center’s scientific research projects and all the research going on at the Arboretum.